kalisio/kdk/docs/guides/development/setup.md

 - [Specific versions.](https://nodejs.org/en/download/)

 ::: warning
-At the time of writing the KDK modules are expected to work with Node.js 12.x
+At the time of writing the KDK modules v2.x (`master` branch) are expected to work with Node.js 16.x and KDK modules v1.x are expected to work with Node.js 12.x
 :::

 ::: tip